pontuscode/graphql_declarative_wrapper/README.md

 ### Remove the extractNested stuff from listQuery when generating.
 Also remove the array thing from writeResolverWithoutArgs.

-### Fix includeAllFields validation so it meets new requirements.

 ### Add additional checks for concatenation in resolver functions

 ### Fix path traversal so it aligns with Section 3.2